MichaelPhamNgo/Review-ReactJS/README.md

 [V. Create an app react js]
 [II1. ] [II2. ]
 [VI.
 JSX]

+# I. Single Page Application vs Multiple Page Application
+# I.1 Single Page Application
+A Single Page Application (SPA) is a web application implementation that loads only a single web document, and then update the body content of that single document via JS APIs such as XMLHttpRequest and Fetch.

+# I.2 Multiple Page Application
+A Multiple Page Application (MPA) is the traditional web applications that reload the entire page and displays the new one when a user interacts with the web app.
+Each time when a data is exchanged back and forth, a new page is requested from the server to display in the web browser.

 # II.
 JS HTML DOM
 When a webpage is loaded, the browser will create a **Document Object Model** called DOM.
 The HTML elements are ***object***.
 Each HTML element contains properties and events and is managed by DOM, so the HTML DOM can *get, change, add, or delete* HTML elements.